AbdikadirIsse/Power-BI-Data-Professional-Survey-Breakdown-Project-Power-Query-and-Dashboard/README.md

 ## How to Use this report
-- Download the .pbix file and open it in Power BI Desktop
+- Download the .pbix file and open it in Power BI Desktop, click here <a href="https://github.com/AbdikadirIsse/Power-BI-Data-Professional-Survey-Breakdown-Project-Power-Query-and-Dashboard/blob/main/Power%20BI%20Report%20-%20Data%20Professionals.pbix">PowerBI Report</a>
 - Use the interactive visuals to filter by country, job title, or gender
 - The raw CSV file is included if you want to explore or clean the data further